Student Guides

 Further Help & Support

-If you are experiencing issues accessing Blackboard or specific modules, please contact the Teaching & Learning IT team via the IT Service Desk by one of the following methods.
+If you are experiencing issues accessing Blackboard or specific modules, please get in touch with the Teaching & Learning IT team via the IT Service Desk by one of the methods listed below.

 When you log a ticket, please include the module ID, name, and your instructor's contact details.
 Often, for issues related to accessing content, assessments, etc., within a module, we need to contact the instructor to verify, as they manage the settings for all content in a module.